 breathe was designed to collect usage data (in-app analytics) to enable data-driven design and evaluation.
-Information flowing through the breathe data server was logged and used as part of this evaluation.
-The breathe server tracked: medications prescribed to patients, self-reported medication use, peak flow actual compared to personal best or normal, action plan zone of control, general access, and e-mail notifications sent by the system.
+Information flowing through the breathe data server was logged and used as a part of this evaluation.
+The breathe server tracked medications prescribed to patients, self-reported medication use, actual peak flow compared with personal best or normal, action plan zone of control, general access, and email notifications sent by the system.
 Each entry to the database was identified with a unique user ID and time stamped to enable further analysis.

-Statisical Methods
+Statistical Methods

 The statistics reported in this manuscript are primarily descriptive.
-We reported counts and percentages for categorical variables as well as means and standard deviations for continuous variables or pseudo-continuous variables derived as means of multiple ordinal questionnaire items.
-We used the Wilcoxon Rank-Sum test to compare the number of weeks with at least one login during the 52 weeks between groups defined by: age, college education, smartphone use and baseline ACT score.
-Age groups were defined as <50 versus \geq 50 because it approximately divided the population in half.
+We reported counts and percentages for categorical variables as well as means and SDs for continuous variables or pseudocontinuous variables derived as means of multiple ordinal questionnaire items.
+We used the Wilcoxon rank-sum Test to compare the number of weeks with at least one login during the 52 weeks between groups defined by age, college education, smartphone use, and baseline Asthma Control Test (ACT) score.
+Age groups were defined as less than 50 years versus aged 50 years and above because it approximately divided the population in half.